 Before you begin

-To use Stackdriver, you need to create a project and enable billing for your project.
+To use Stackdriver Monitoring, you need to create a GCP project, enable billing for your project, and associate your project with a Workspace.

 To create a project: